niu-lab/msisensor-ct/README.md

 1. **High sensitivity and specificity**

-   In detecting MSI status in cfDNA sequencing samples, MSIsensor-blood can obtain high sensitivity and specificity in data with extremely low ctDNA content and sequencing depths.
+   For detecting MSI status in cfDNA sequencing samples, MSIsensor-blood can obtain high sensitivity and specificity in data with extremely low ctDNA content and sequencing depths.

 2. **A stable threshold**